swapins/AI-Image-Backend/README.md

 ## Database Design
 The database consists of the following key tables:
 - `users`: Stores user information.
-- `images`: Stores metadata for uploaded images.
+- `images`: Stores metadata for uploaded images and generated images.
-- `generated_images`: Stores metadata for generated image variations.

 ### Relationships:
 - A `user` has many `images`.